SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 ## Search bar

 You can search among the list of events by using the `Dork Query Langage`.
 A complete documentation on how to use this langage is available [here](https://docs.sekoia.io/searching/dork/).
+At most 100k events can be returned by a search.

 ### Filters